 Back to the issue at hand....more MPG.
-Here's some tips for your best gas mileage this summer.
+Here are some tips for your best gas mileage this summer.
 We've mentioned some of these in previous blogs, but it's always good to be reminded.

 Check Your Oxygen Sensors